Guideline on non-automatic scales correctly applied: These requirements result for your CE-compliant product

 5. Manufacturers shall ensure that the devices they place on the market bear a type, batch or serial number or other identification mark for their identification in accordance with Annex III.

-Is a type examination required?
+Is a type of examination required?

 The EU type examination is the essential part of a conformity assessment procedure in accordance with Directive EU 2014/31.
 Article 13 and Annex 2 of the Directive specify detailed conformity assessment procedures for non-automatic scales (NAWI).
 In summary, the conformity assessment requirements for some appliances such as kitchen or bathroom scales are simple for personal use at home.
 In such cases, only the name of the manufacturer and the weighing range must be indicated on the scale.
 For other scales, however, NAWI must undergo an EC type-examination and receive an EC type-approval certificate.
 NAWI must be produced in accordance with the EC type approval certificate.